-TSDS PEIMS Code: N1302804 (INTNET2)
+Internetworking Technologies II TSDS PEIMS Code: N1302804 (INTNET2)

+Grade Placement: 10-12

+Credit: 1

 Required prerequisite: Internetworking Technologies I

 The Internetworking Technologies 2 course is normally comprised of the courses called Cisco CCNA R&S: Scaling Networks (CCNA 3) and Cisco CCNA R&S: Connecting Networks (CCNA 4) The CCNA 3 course covers the architecture, components, and operations of routers and switches in larger and more complex networks.
 Students learn how to configure routers and switches for advanced functionality.
 The CCNA 4 course discusses the Wide Area Network (WAN) technologies and network services required by converged applications in a complex network.
 The course enables students to understand the selection criteria of network devices and WAN technologies to meet network requirements.

 Geographic Information Systems (GIS)

 TSDS PEIMS Code: N130280 (GIS)

+Grade Placement: 10-12

+Credit: 1

 Recommended prerequisites: Principles of Art, Audio/Video Technology, Principles of Information Technology, or Principles of Technology.

 Geographic Information Systems (GIS) is a course designed to introduce students to Geographic Information Systems and Remote Sensing (RS) technology through academic study and applied instruction.
 Students will be introduced to terminology and concepts relating to GIS/RS technology and will apply these concepts through the use of GIS software programs.
 Students will participate in structured, applied learning exercises taken from existing data sources, as well as conduct new study of these data sources through self-driven study and analysis.
 An ongoing emphasis of the use of GIS and RS technology in various career fields will enhance the applied learning activities and exercises.
 Skillbased training in GIS is designed to introduce students to the use of GIS software and software extensions through academic study and extensive applied instruction.
-Students will be introduced to terminology and concepts relating to GIS and apply these concepts through the use of industry standard software.
+Students will be introduced to terminology and concepts relating to GIS and apply these concepts through academic study and extensive applied instruction.

-Raster-Based Geographic Information Systems

-TSDS PEIMS Code: N1302806 (RBGIS)
+Raster-Based Geographic Information Systems TSDS PEIMS Code: N1302806 (RBGIS)

+Grade Placement: 10-12

+Credits: 1

 Recommended prerequisites: Geographic Information Systems.

 This course introduces the principles of Geographic Information Systems (GIS) data sets including raster-based information such as images or photographs.
 Students will study local problems and acquire information, including images or aerial photographs, process the data they acquire, and merge the acquired data with vector data.
 Students will plan, conduct, and present solutions for locally-based problems.

+(SPATECRS)

 Spatial Technology and Remote Sensing

-TSDS PEIMS Code: N1302807 (SPATECRS)
+TSDS PEIMS Code: N1302807 Grade Placement: 10-12 Credit: 1

 Recommended prerequisites: Geographic Information Systems and Raster-Based GIS.

 This course is designed to provide students with instruction in Geographic Information Systems (GIS) and Remote Sensing (RS) technology.
 Students will receive instruction in standard geospatial extension software and geospatial tools, including global positioning systems (GPS), and continued training in GIS project management and problem solving.
 Each student will participate in applied learning activities with emphasis placed on planning, conducting, and presenting special projects dealing with the use of GIS/RS tools and data.

+IT Troubleshooting

+Grade Placement: 10-12

+TSDS PEIMS Code: N1302814

+(ITTROUB)

+Credit: 1 Recommended prerequisites: Principles of Information Technology and Computer Maintenance/Lab.

+Prerequisite: None.